 The story of the MacCrain family is rich with Scottish history.
 It begins in the ancient kingdom of Dalriada where MacCrain evolved as a name for some who lived on the island of Jura in the Inner Hebrides.
 The name is derived from Gaelic Mac Crain.

 Early Origins of the MacCrain family

 The surname MacCrain was first found in the islands of Jura and Islay, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the MacCrain family

-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early MacCrain History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCrain research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early MacCrain History in all our PDF Extended History products and printed products wherever possible.

 MacCrain Spelling Variations